1,000+ Opportunities

 NIHB works closely with each of the 11 AIHBs across the country, the Tribal Epidemiology Centers (TECs), and Tribal governments Contact Us About the Inflation Reduction Act Contact Us About the Inflation Reduction Act to ask a question, provide feedback, or report a problem.
 Last updated on October 29, 2025

-Based on current listing details, eligibility includes: Public and private universities and colleges, nonprofit institutions, and intertribal consortia in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and 10 Tribal Nations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private universities and colleges, nonprofit institutions, and intertribal consortia in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and 10 Tribal Nations.
+Confirm the full requirements in the official notice before applying.